Thursday, April 30, 2020

 Thursday, April 9, 2020

 Probably my single favourite one-on-one combat in the whole series, because it starts off as a decent sword fight between two masters of the form, and degenerates into two characters just beating the fuck out of each other until the most feral wins.

-The best bit is when the Hound says he's not a fight, and Brienne's response is to immediately punch him in the balls, because she isn't either.
+The best bit is when the Hound says he's not a knight, and Brienne's response is to immediately punch him in the balls, because she isn't either.
 But I can barely watch the part where the Hound grabs onto her sword with his bare hands.
 In all the gore of Game of Thrones, the sight and sound of his hands slicing apart is one of the very worst.

 Wednesday, April 8, 2020

 How do you beat a huge giant who is also a total fucking psychopath?
 You keep your distance, and you keep moving, and you chip away at him until he comes down under his own weight.

 And you don't get too overconfident, and too close to a fallen foe, and oh shit Oberyn, hope you didn't need that face.

 An episode after Ned and Jaime had their short, sharp exchange, you get this full-on duel between Bronn and poor Ser Vardis in the Eyrie, with the sellsword proving that smarts beats high-handed confidence every time and rising above his station to become one of the best characters in the whole show.

 Bronn's tactics aren't even that smart - he just wears the other man down until he can get in the mortal blow.
 He keeps moving, and does whatever it takes to get the upper hand, and Ser Vardis never stands a chance.

 It would be easy to assume that Bronn proves that armour is a waste of fucking time, but later in the season, the old bear Jorah Mormont shows how you can properly use armour to your advantage when he uses it to take down a Dothraki fighter, so the lesson from this one is to adapt to your situation, and just take down a lofty bastard when you can.